bcgov/design-system/components/footer/README.md

 ![Footer](https://github.com/bcgov/design-system/blob/footer-f/components/footer/images/footer.png?raw=true)

-## Use This for:
+## How to Use This:
-All public-facing B.C.
+Must appear on all public-facing B.C.
 Government online content and services

 ## Don't Use This for:
 Any online content or digital services that are not a part of the B.C. government.